-In settlement fails due to non-payment, where the selling member has delivered the securities but the latter have not been delivered to the buying member due to non-payment, then, on the day when settlement is due, the CCP will take measures to sell the securities and take on the failed buyer's obligations.
+In settlement fails due to non-payment, where the selling member has delivered the securities but the latter have not been delivered to the buying member due to non-payment, then, one day after the Settlement Date, the CCP will take measures to sell the securities and take on the failed buyer's obligations.
+If the CCP needs liquidity until the sale is settled, it will draw on the pool of cash collateral provided to it, until the sale is settled.